nkolban/duktape-esp32/docs/browser based JavaScript editor.md

 If we then tie these together, when a websocket connection request is received, we can register the handler to send the message down that socket.

+By default, the Web Socket connection to show console output from `log.console()` is disabled but can be quickly enabled by clicking the enable button.
+The reason that it is disabled by default is that running a Web Socket server inside the ESP32 as well as maintaining at least one active Web Socket connection isn't free.
+The RAM cost appears to be on the order of 10K.
+It was decided to switch the Web Console off by default until such time as optimization of the ESP32-Duktape RAM usage has improved and we are in less danger of running out.